-One feature of~\eqref{LSI-G} is being \emph{critical}.
-A concept of criticality related to maximal embeddings of Orlicz spaces (which applies to the present case) has been studied by A.~Cianchi and L.~Pick in~\cite{MR2514054}.
-We specialise this notion to a particular case, i.e., the inclusions associated with Beckner's interpolation inequalities in~\cite{MR954373}.
-For all $p \in (1,2)$ and all $v \in \mathrm{H}^1(\mathbb R^d,d\gamma)$, the following family of estimate holds
+One feature of~\eqref{LSI-G} is the \emph{criticality}, a concept related to maximal embeddings of Orlicz spaces studied for instance by A.~Cianchi and L.~Pick in~\cite{MR2514054}.
+We specialise this notion to the particular case, of Beckner's \emph{Gaussian interpolation inequalities} introduced in~\cite{MR954373}.
+For all $p \in[1,2)$ and all $v \in \mathrm H^1(\mathbb R^d,d\gamma)$, the following inequality holds